 My mom HATES puns.
 My father and I have subjected her to far too many over the years, and she tries to pretend they aren't happening, to no avail.

-As a child, my long, thick hair and time spent outdoors meant I contracted lice a couple of times, periods when my mom come very close to murdering our entire family.
-Using the special shampoo on all of us, combing my thick hair with a tiny comb as I whined, washing everything I'd come in contact with, and of course, the idea that there were bugs living on her daughter's hair, was all a bit much for my mom.
+As a child, my long, thick hair and time spent outdoors meant I contracted lice a couple of times, during which when my mom come very close to murdering our entire family.
+Using the special shampoo on all of us, combing my lion hair with a tiny comb as I whined, washing everything I'd come in contact with, and of course, the idea that there were bugs living on her daughter's hair, was all a bit much for my mom.
 So imagine her delight when one time, she noticed my scratching my head and discovered I had lice - while we were on vacation.

 So, we had to perform all of the above steps, but from some cabin in the woods where she was supposed to be relaxing.
 As we were packing up to leave, my mom turned to us and said, "Well, that was a louse-y vacation."